 The problem

-The breaking point was the year the show grew past 200 vendors.
-The coordinator was working 60-hour weeks for two months ahead of every show, and a single missed swap would cascade into ten phone calls.
+Every booth was a manual placement; every tier rule (corner premiums, traffic-zone tiers, exhibitor-class restrictions) was applied by judgment.
+When the show grew past 200 vendors, the coordinator was working 60-hour weeks for two months ahead of each show, and a single missed booth swap or an un-closed raffle could cascade into a dozen phone calls.

 The approach

 Interactive SVG venue map.
-The floor plan is rendered from the same booth records that drive the database.
-Hovering a booth shows its tier, status, and assigned vendor.
-Clicking lets the coordinator (or a vendor with permission) initiate a swap.
+The floor plan renders from the same booth records that drive the database.
+Hovering a booth shows its tier, status, and assigned vendor; tier-match rules are enforced in code at assignment time and flag conflicts immediately instead of three weeks later.

 The outcome